Mattahunt Community Center

 New Success Model for Public-Private Partnerships is Honored: Wheelock College Receives the Blackburn Award

 The American Association of University Administrators (AAUA) presented Wheelock College with the 2012 John Blackburn Award for the Revitalization of the Mattahunt Community Center.
 This national award recognizes outstanding examples of college and university leadership that demonstrate creative solutions to common problems, and/or illustrate successful efforts to meet demands.

 (from left) Adrian K. Haugabrook, Vice President for Enrollment Management and Student Success, Chief Diversity Officer; Marta T. Rosa, Special Assistant to the President, Office of Government and External Affairs; Jackie Jenkins-Scott, President, Wheelock College; Shellice Baker, Youth Coordinator, Mattahunt Wheelock Community Center; Rashad O. Cope, Director, Mattahunt Wheelock Community Center

 Mattahunt Wheelock Partnership Community Advisory Board

 The Center is now overseen by the Mattahunt Wheelock Partnership Community Advisory Board that includes leaders from the Mattahunt community as well as Wheelock faculty and staff.
-The Advisory Board is co-chaired by David Jackson, President of Friends of the Mattapan Library and Mattapan resident for 33 years; Dr. Azzie Young, President and CEO of the Mattapan Community Health Center; and Marta T. Rosa, Wheelock College's Special Assistant to the President in the Office of Government and External Affairs.
+The Advisory Board is co-chaired by David Jackson, President of Friends of the Mattapan Library and Mattapan resident for 33 years; Dr. Azzie Young, President and CEO of the Mattapan Community Health Center; and Marta T. Rosa, Wheelock College's Senior Executive Director of Government & External Affairs and Strategic Partnerships; Chief Diversity Officer.